neda-mehdiabadi/Fetal-Gene-Program-snRNAseq/README.md

 -  **Cell Type Identification**
   Annotate and cluster cell types within each group using unsupervised methods.
 -  **Cell Composition Analysis**
-  Compare shifts in cell-type abundance across healthy, fetal, and DCM states.
+  Compare the changes in cell-type abundance between fetal, DCM, and their age-matched control samples.
 -  **Pathway and Transcriptional Analysis**
   Discover regulatory changes and transcription factor activity in DCM.
 -  **Fetal Gene Program Recovery in DCM**